ImageMagick/Usage-Markdown/compose/index.md

 As normalized color values are used and these normally range from 0.0 (black) to 1.0 (white), division will in fact brighten the numerator image, by the amount of 'black' that appears within the image you are 'dividing by'.

-Now dividing to images, so the 'numerator' image (the one not specified by the operator) is brightened, may sound weird.
+Now dividing two images, so the 'numerator' image (the one not specified by the operator) is brightened, may sound weird.
-It is however a very useful operation.
+It is, however, a very useful operation.
 It means you can effectively remove dark patches from an image caused either by lens vignetting, bad scanning, or tinting caused by age.